moschi/gtt-charts/README.md

 ### Command Line arguments

 Some configuration can also be done trough command line arguments.
 Command line arguments override the configuration values in gttchartsettings.json.
-The following table gives an overview:
+The following table gives an overview for arguments in the **GttChartsOptions** section:

 | Name                 | Short key | Alias key           | Expects      |
 | -------------------- | --------- | ------------------- | ------------ |